willstepp/dogs-of-santiago/dos.md

 Will handed back the tablet to the barista and walked out into the street.
 The crowds had thinned and the square was silent for the moment, a distant honking.
 He walked in the direction he thought his hotel was in but did not consult the map.
 Before he realized it he was looking at the Pedro De Valdivia metro entrance but passed it by.
 He felt like he needed to breath in the cool evening air and couldn't conceive of going down where he had no air to breathe.
 He passed more restaurants but was no longer hungry.
 A sick, hollow feeling in his stomach replaced the hunger.
 A few dogs in a pack hurried past as if they were headed somewhere important, then turned a corner onto a side street.
 Will followed them just to have something outside his own thoughts to focus on.
 The lead dog was larger than the rest and wore a tattered vest of some kind.
 It looked warm.

 The dogs came to a restaurant called the Hotel California, where the smell of grilled meat and the sound of clinking mugs of beer and loud music swirled through the street outside.
 The dogs ducked into a small space between the restaurant and disappeared.
 Will stopped at the entrance and looked inside.
 There was a game on the big screen TV and people laughing and smoking at the bar.
 Upstairs he saw a couple cuddling against the window.
+He went inside.

 Chapter Three

 Will ordered a burger and cerveza from the menu and then stared at the bar top in contemplation.
-All around him the patrons were having a blast.
+All around him the patrons were having a good time.
 When the beer came, he drank it down quick, with a Xanax, and then just waited for the numbness to take hold.
 By the time the burger came he was barely conscious of wolfing it down.
 It surprised him to see the clean plate in front of him.
 He let out a deep belch and and held the empty mug up to the bartender.
+The bartender nodded and filled his mug.
+He thought about ordering another burger, just for the hell of it, but decided to drink the calories instead.

 By the middle of the second round he had begun watching the game with the other patrons.
 It was a soccer game, between who he couldn't say, but one of them had to be Chile based on the reactions.
-Their energy was infectious and before long Will was cheering along with them.
-He even gave out a few high fives as the heaviness of the sedative took effect.
-He grinned at nothing.
+Each time one team made a goal the entire place shouted in unison.
+Their energy was infectious.
+Before long Will was shouting along with them.
+He even gave out a few high fives as the heaviness of the sedative took effect and made everything better.
+He grinned at nothing and thought about nothing except what was in front of him.
+A bowl of nuts.
+He ate a couple.

 At some point he felt the presence of someone over his shoulder.
 It was a man, leaning far over the bar, waving to the bartender.